Definition of Stock Certificate

 As you must have been in the above sample itself, a stock certificate contains the following details:

-- Company Details: The details of the company issuing such stock certificates are mentioned, and it contains particulars such as the name of the company, its registration number, and its registered address.
+- Company Details: The company issuing such stock certificates mentions the details of the company, including its name, registration number, and registered address.

-- Stock Owner Details: The details of the person to whom the certificate is issued, i.e., the owner of the shares, are mentioned.
-The details include the name and address of the person.
+- Stock Owner Details: The person to whom the certificate is issued, i.e., the owner of the shares, provides their name and address.

-- Share Details: The certificate needs to mention the details of the shares for which ownership is given to the certificate holder.
-The number of shares issued, par value per share, class of shares issued, and the total amount are shown on the certificate.
+- Share Details: The certificate includes the details of the shares granted to the certificate holder, encompassing the number of shares issued, the par value per share, the class of shares issued, and the total amount.

-- Other Details: Some details such as certificate number, general conditions, and details of the person authorizing the certificate on behalf of the corporation are disclosed.
-The corporate seal is also affixed to the physical certificate.
+- Other Details: The certificate discloses other details, such as the certificate number, general conditions, and details of the person authorizing the certificate on behalf of the corporation.

 How to Issue Stock Certificates?

 They can be issued as physical certificates or as electronic records.
-For private companies, stock certificates can be given as physical documents per the sample discussed above.
+Stock certificates can be given as physical documents for private companies per the above mentioned sample.
 An authorized signatory authorizes the certificates with a signature and affixes the company’s common seal on physical certificates.
-However, for public companies, it is impossible to issue stock certificates in material form due to the number of shareholders involved.
-The certificates are maintained as electronic records in a computerized book-entry stock exchange system where the investors trade the shares.

 Advantages